lincolnlychan/physicalmediaguide/README.md

 **You should avoid buying DVDs at all cost unless films and TV Shows/TV series or their special features are only on DVD, or films and TV Shows/TV series are filmed in 480p/SD, or they are really cheap.** If you have good internet, streaming and digital will run circles around DVDs all day long.

-Check the back of the disc for scratches before you buy them.
+Check the back of the disc for scratches before you buy them unless they are Brand New.

 ### There is my [Linkedlin](https://www.linkedin.com/in/lincoln-chan-0a5a60346/)